trgenovese/blog/_posts/2020-05-31-may-20-reading-list.md

 James, C.L.R.
 1963. *The Black Jacobins: Toussaint L’ouverture and the San Domingo Revolution*.
 New York: Vintage Books.

 ### Book Chapters:
 Borck, Lewis.
 2018.
 “Sophisticated Rebels: Meaning Maps and Settlement Structure as Evidence for a Social Movement in the Gallina Region of the North American Southwest.”
-In Life Beyond the Boundaries: Constructing Identity in Edge Regions of the North American Southwest, edited by Karen G. Harry and Sarah Herr, 88–121.
+In *Life Beyond the Boundaries: Constructing Identity in Edge Regions of the North American Southwest*, edited by Karen G. Harry and Sarah Herr, 88–121.
 Boulder: University of Colorado Press.

 ### Journal Articles:
 Graeber, David.
 2015.
 2015.
-“Radical Alterity Is Just Another Way of Saying ‘Reality’: A Reply to Eduardo Viveiros de Castro.” *REDACTED—GDC IS AN ABUSIVE PIG* 5 (2): 1–41.
+“Radical Alterity Is Just Another Way of Saying ‘Reality’: A Reply to Eduardo Viveiros de Castro.” *JOURNAL REDACTED—GDC IS AN ABUSIVE PIG* 5 (2): 1–41.

 Holbraad, Martin.
 2009.
 “Ontography and Alterity: Defining Anthropological Truth.” *Social Analysis* 53 (2).